Wanna try a curly haircut in 2018? That’s exactly we are going to explore what curly hairstyles are on trend this year!

 If your hair tends to fall in waves rather than curls then slicking them back using a strong pomade is a great option.
 Whilst this style looks high maintenance, it is surprisingly easy to achieve, and is a great way to keeping mid-length curls out of your face: The matching curled mustache is optional.

 20. Men’s Side Swept Bangs

 Add structure to your curly hair by adding side swept bangs to your style.
 This will cover your forehead, ideal if you carry weight in your face, and looks great paired with curly hair that is either long or mid-length.
-The upkeep for this style is relatively low, meaning that you won’t have to spend hours each morning cementing your style.
+The upkeep of this style is relatively low, meaning that you won’t have to spend hours each morning cementing your style.